When renting out a property, you have to understand the Fair Housing laws contained within the Fair Housing Act and all other landlord-tenant laws.

-The following are the subtle housing discrimination actions that someone could make that may violate the Arizona Fair Housing Act:
+The following are the subtle housing discrimination actions that someone could constrain as a Fair Housing complaint and may violate the Arizona Fair Housing Act:

-- Stating in your rental ad that you only prefer renting to a specific race, gender or familial status.
+- Stating in your rental ad that you only prefer renting to a prospective tenant of a specific race, gender, or familial status.

 - Stating in your rental advertisement that you prefer renting to those of a specific faith.

 - Rejecting a rental applicant on the basis of gender or national origin.

 - Rejecting a rental applicant because they have a service animal or not renting to disabled tenants.